 'Jesus Was Treated More Fairly': What 4 House Members Said In Impeachment Debate

-As the U.S. House of Representatives moved closer to impeaching President Trump Wednesday, the wide gulf between Democrats and Republicans on the allegations at the heart of the inquiry was on full display.
+As the U.S. House of Representatives moved closer to impeaching President Trump on Wednesday, the wide gulf between Democrats and Republicans on the allegations at the heart of the inquiry was on full display.

-Democratic House Speaker Nancy Pelosi opened her remarks by reading the Pledge of Allegiance and the Preamble to the Constitution, saying Trump's conduct with Ukraine threatens the principles upon which the country was founded.
+Democratic House Speaker Nancy Pelosi opened her remarks by reading the Pledge of Allegiance and the preamble of the Constitution, saying Trump's conduct with Ukraine threatens the principles upon which the U.S. was founded.

-Republican lawmakers, meanwhile, countered that the inquiry has yielded insufficient evidence to meet the high bar of impeachment, and claimed that Democrats have been driven by a partisan desire to undo the will of voters who sent Trump to the White House in 2016.
+Republican lawmakers, meanwhile, countered that the inquiry has yielded insufficient evidence to meet the high bar for impeachment and claimed that Democrats have been driven by a partisan desire to undo the will of voters who sent Trump to the White House in 2016.

-Democrats and Republicans alternated giving short remarks over the hours of debate Wednesday.
+Democrats and Republicans alternated giving short remarks over the hours of debate on Wednesday.
 Here's a sampling:

 Rep. Pramila Jayapal: "The president is the smoking gun."